Medically reviewed and cowritten by Jamie Johnson, Registered Dietitian Nutritionist (RDN).

 Some parents may have heard that strawberries are a potential allergenic food.
 Strawberries contain allergens that may be problematic for some people and if you or your family has a history of food allergies, you may want to consider waiting until baby is older to introduce them.
 Always consult your pediatrician before introducing new foods just to be sure!

-According to the EWG, strawberries are on the Dirty Dozen list.
-This means you should consider buying them organic in order to avoid pesticide exposure.
+Strawberries are on the Dirty Dozen list, which means you should consider buying them organic, if possible, to avoid synthetic pesticide exposure.

 Preparing strawberries for baby is easy!
 If you decide to cook them, steaming or baking is a great, delicious option.
 You may also choose to serve them raw as a finger food or puree.
 The puree, either cooked or raw, can be a fun and nutritious addition to full-fat yogurt or oatmeal.
 Yum!